Pray Always

 Based on Mark 10:35-40

 When we pray, we should pray to the Trinity: the Father, the Son (like James and John), and the Holy Spirit.
 We pray to God the Father as our creator.
 We pray to Jesus, God's Son, as our Savior and as our mediator with God the Father.
-In fact, every pray we make to God the Father should be said in the name of Jesus.
+In fact, every prayer we make to God the Father should be said in the name of Jesus.
 And, we pray to the Holy Spirit as a helper and guide throughout our lives.

 We should not wait until we need a favor from God to pray (like James and John).
 We can pray anytime, anywhere, with anyone.
 But we should make prayer a habit.
 To do this, try to pray at a certain time and place, with certain people each day.
 For instance, pray with your family at meal time or just before you go to bed.
 Go to Mass on Sunday and special days during the year.
 Rely on your parents and others (like the parish priest or deacon) to help you to pray.
 Share prayers with others, pray by reading and thinking about stories in the Bible, pray alone by listening to God speaking to your heart.
 Just don't wait to pray.
 Pray daily.